AvtsVivek/LearnCpp/src/tasks/398800-WeakPointersLock/ReadMe.md

 Done
 ```

-6. Now you see that the destructor is called.
+7. Now you see that the destructor is called.

 ![Cyclic Dependency](50_50_Cyclic_Dependency.jpg)

-7. So the problem comes when reclaiming the memory.
+8. So the problem comes when reclaiming the memory.
 If we use shared_ptr memory cannot be released becase of cyclic dependency.
 So thats where weak_ptr comes into picture.

-8. When we use shared_ptr, the pointers are removed at the end of the program, but memory is not reclaimed, so there will be memory is leaked.
+9. When we use shared_ptr, the pointers are removed at the end of the program, but memory is not reclaimed, so there will be memory is leaked.
 So use weak ptrs.

+10. To use a weak ptr you have to turn it into a shared_ptr with the lock method

 ## References

 1. https://stackoverflow.com/q/15648844/1977871